ONCE UPON A TIME . . .

 On this occasion a seven hour operation—which included removal of my lower bowel, anus, and perineum, as well as creation of a permanent colostomy—was the required treatment.
 Recovery from the surgery was long and painful.

-I'm pleased to report that at present—2021: eight years post-diagnosis, and seven years post-surgery—my body is currently cancer-free.
+I'm pleased to report that at present—2023: ten years post-diagnosis, and nine years post-surgery—my body is currently cancer-free.

 Now I know this is going to sound ridiculous, coming from someone who's never written a musical before, but I keep getting a message that Beyond the Mirror will be performed on Broadway one day.